Adam Raphael: Career

 In 1994, Raphael's book Ultimate Risk, the story of the Lloyd's of London catastrophe, became a best-seller in the UK.
 Between 1988 and 1992 Lloyd's recorded losses of some twelve billion US dollars, and Raphael wrote that it thus managed to "pauperize, if not bankrupt, as many as two in five of those who provided the market's capital."
 Raphael was himself a Lloyd's Name, and was thus able to write as an insider, one of the victims of the affair.

 In 1987, Raphael was subpoenaed as a witness by the Daily Star when Jeffrey Archer sued it over a story that he had consorted with a prostitute, Monica Coghlan.
 Raphael was a crucial witness as The Observers political editor.
 When the story broke in the News of the World, he rang Archer, who was then Vice-Chairman of the Conservative Party and asked him whether it was true.
 Archer replied that he had met Monica 'on only one occasion' and that he had been disgracefully set up by the paper.
 This evidence was central to the subsequent libel trial.
-The judge, Bernie Cornfield, described Raphael as 'a thorn in Archer’s side' but the jury chose to believe Archer that he had never met Monica and awarded him £500,000 in damages.
+The judge, Bernard Caulfield, described Raphael as 'a thorn in Archer’s side' but the jury chose to believe Archer that he had never met Monica and awarded him £500,000 in damages.
 In the middle of the trial, Raphael was attacked by the editor of the Mail on Sunday, Stewart Steven, for having betrayed Archer as a source.
 This led to another libel action which ended with the Mail on Sunday paying Raphael £40,000 in costs and damages.
 Shortly after the Archer trial, Raphael wrote My Learned Friends (1989) in which he alleged that the jury had been misled by Archer’s alibi witnesses.
 It took another decade for the truth to emerge.
 In 1999, Raphael wrote an article in The Economist which said that Archer had asked him to change his evidence and that he had lied about where he had been on the night he met Monica.
 Two years later in 2001 Archer was tried for perjury and jailed for four years.